aappddeevv/mscrm-soap-auth/README.md

 Miscellaneous notes:
 * DDL generation library: Looked at empire-db and ddlutils but both are embedded and specialized for their respective parent packages.
 Other packages are available but are not cleanly separable from their parent packages.
-Had to role my own.
+Had to roll my own.